rsm-13/green-prism/DESIGN.md

 ## closing notes

-- the goal was to make the prototype easy to run, inspect, and extend. code is organized to minimize surprises for reviewers: data loading and transformation logic lives in `backend/app/data` and `backend/app/ml`, the scoring logic in `backend/app/services`, and the UI in `frontend/src`.
+- The goal was to make the prototype easy to run, inspect, and extend: data loading and transformation logic lives in `backend/app/data` and `backend/app/ml`, the scoring logic in `backend/app/services`, and the UI in `frontend/src`.
-- TODO!
+- Due to the lack of data, there is clearly great room for improvement on the model performance and score outputs, but GreenPrism's frontend and functionality both demonstrate the viability and utility of such a project on green bond transparency for investors as a proof of concept.